-PG&E seeks clarification as to whether the testing and dispatch requirements and submission of LIPs includes third-party DR procured in the DRAM pilot.
-We decline to make this modification at this time, as the DRAM pilot has its own rules but may reconsider this in the future.
+DRAM pilot.175 We decline to make this modification at this time, as the DRAM pilot has its own rules but may reconsider this in the future.

 CAISO comments that under its slow DR proposal, slow reliability DR resources should not be counted for local RA purposes because those resources do not respond within the 20-minute requirement or are operationalized through pre-contingency dispatch.
 CAISO notes that slow DR not shown on RA plans will not be available for pre-contingency dispatch and cannot be relied on as local RA capacity.
-CAISO notes that it reserves the right to exercise its backstop authority if a deficiency occurs due to DR RA counting differences between the Commission and CAISO.
-The Commission acknowledges CAISO's comments and looks forward to engaging with CAISO to develop a coordinated approach.
+CAISO notes that it reserves the right to exercise its backstop authority if a deficiency occurs due to DR RA counting differences between the Commission and CAISO.176 The Commission acknowledges CAISO's comments and looks forward to engaging with CAISO to develop a coordinated approach.
+We expect to consider this in Track 4 of this proceeding.